Login

 • Agitation: Restlessness, pacing, or constant movement.

-Understanding the specific types of dementia and aggression allows carers to tailor care for each individual, allowing for better outcomes.
+Understanding the specific types of dementia and aggression allows Care Professionals to tailor care for each individual, allowing for better outcomes.

 What are the causes of Aggression in Dementia?